-The proposed UAM would be open to a “defined set” of “user groups” with “legitimate interests.”
+Summary of Framework Response: The proposed UAM would be open to a “defined set” of “user groups” with “legitimate interests.”
 The Framework describes this as an attempt to strike a balance between types of third parties with legitimate interests who may regularly request access “where additional safeguards and process may be required or warranted” and other third parties who might request access more rarely.
 The Framework notes that other elements of the Framework are designed to ensure that data subject rights are adequately protected.

-It seems self-evident that a UAM would need to be based on a finite list of types of third parties likely to have legitimate interests in accessing non-public WHOIS data.
-This list should not be exhaustive, and needs to be fairly limited – not to exclude third parties with legitimate interests from access (since they will not be excluded), but rather to give this process the best chance of being completed in a realistic timeframe.
-The Framework is very short on specifics and does not define what is meant by “user groups,” though it mentions “law enforcement authorities” and “intellectual property rightsholders.”
-Clearly, these are just examples.
+Comment: The ALAC supports this aspect of the UAM.
+However, the Framework is very short on specifics and does not define what is meant by “user groups,” though it mentions “intellectual property rights holders, law enforcement authorities, operational security researchers, and individual registrants” as examples.
 Developing this list of “user groups” will be a critical element in the development of the UAM.

-While it is premature to focus on any single potential user group, one submission suggests that IP rightsholder access should be limited to the “individual rightsholder” of a “specific IPR” and should not include “any agent or other third party” (e.g., attorneys, brand protection firms, etc.).
-This has no benefit to end-users; rather, it would be detrimental, since end-users (as both Internet users and as consumers) often benefit from many forms IP rights enforcement.
-It is also unworkable, and unfairly restricts the rights of people and entities to seek representation.
-The ALAC does not support this suggestion.
+One comment already submitted to ICANN raises the issue of whether third parties should be able to appoint representatives to request and receive access on their behalf (e.g., an investigator or an attorney).
+This requires further exploration, and consideration of how representatives would be validated or authenticated, and how to be reasonably certain that the representative is bona fide.
+The Terms of Use (discussed later) could contain terms (e.g., representations and warranties) covering these issues.
+As a general matter, the access system should not be set up to favor certain user types and disfavor other user types.

 2. Who would determine eligibility?

-The Framework proposes that governments within the EEA (and who are GAC members) would identify or “facilitate identification” of broad categories of “Eligible User Groups,” after which ICANN org would engage with other governments through GAC to identify specific Eligible User Groups.
+Summary of Framework Response: The Framework proposes that governments within the EEA (and who are GAC members) would identify or “facilitate identification” of broad categories of “Eligible User Groups,” after which ICANN org would engage with other governments through GAC to identify specific Eligible User Groups.
 Examples of such groups include “intellectual property rights holders, law enforcement authorities, operational security researchers, and individual registrants.”

-The ALAC previously commented on a very similar issue in the “ALAC Statement on Data Protection/Privacy Issues: ICANN Proposed Interim Model,” submitted 10 April 2018, which stated that ALAC “believes that the accreditation mechanism to be applied should be developed by the entire community, in a true multistakeholder fashion.”
-“The ALAC doubts whether the GAC should be given such a – seemingly – prominent role to establish … what the criteria for accreditation should be.
+Comment: The ALAC previously commented on a very similar issue in its 10 April 2018 submission, which stated that ALAC “believes that the accreditation mechanism to be applied should be developed by the entire community, in a true multistakeholder fashion. … The ALAC doubts whether the GAC should be given such a – seemingly – prominent role to establish … what the criteria for accreditation should be.
 Again, this should be a multistakeholder process.”

-Consistent with these earlier views, ALAC doubts that governments via the GAC should be given such a prominent role in developing the Eligible User Groups.
-Rather, these Eligible User Groups “should be developed by the entire community, in a true multistakeholder fashion.”
-We expect that most Eligible User Groups will be non-governmental in nature (just as three of the four examples are non-governmental).
-Governments do not possess any special knowledge, experience or authority relevant to identifying Eligible User Groups or categories of groups, other than governmental users (e.g., law enforcement authorities).
-Subcontracting such a vital aspect of the process to governments sets a bad precedent for ICANN as a “private sector led organization” and may even be inconsistent with the ICANN Bylaws.
+The ALAC reiterates these views.
+Most Eligible User Groups are likely to be non-governmental in nature.
+Governments do not possess any special expertise or knowledge relevant to identifying Eligible User Groups or categories of groups, other than governmental users (e.g., law enforcement authorities).
+Ceding such a vital aspect of the process to governments sets a bad precedent for ICANN as an organization “rooted in the private sector.”
+As we stated in our 10 April Statement, these “should be developed by the entire community, in a true multistakeholder fashion.”
+Of course, governments are stakeholders as well, and their contributions should not be discounted in any way.

+As with any multistakeholder process, it is important to keep an eye on the balance between and relative influence of (and even capture by) the various stakeholder sectors.
+Where there is a geographic or jurisdictional element to defining and accrediting Eligible User Groups, local stakeholders and organizations need to be part of the process.
+The goal must be a result that is credible.

 3. How would authentication requirements for legitimate users be developed?